 Spend ample time doing proper keyword research so you can figure out which words to target and build the content around that idea.

-How to create your blog content plan
+What to keep in mind as you create your blog content strategy

 Put it in writing

 Before you think about planning, you need to know how you plan to track the work.
 You can use an online planner, such as Trello.